alexbsec/FlatearthEngine/README.md

 # Flatearth Engine

-Flatearth engine is a project to create a game engine tailored for 2D games.
+Flatearth Engine is a project to create a game engine tailored for 2D games.
-The idea came from the fact that most engines focus solely on 3D rendering over 2D rendering.
+The idea originated from the observation that most game engines focus primarily on 3D rendering, often treating 2D rendering as an afterthought.
+While many industry-standard game engines do support 2D rendering, a dedicated 2D engine can offer simplicity, performance, and ease of use for developers focusing on 2D games.
-Even though most industry level game engines do have 2D rendering support, I feel that an engine focused solely on 2D rendering could come in handy for many developers and myself.

 ## Platform Support